 So, OIS is a technology that reduces the blurring caused by the motion of a camera during exposure.

-Obviously, if the shutter speed of your smartphone camera is high, means it opens and closes very quickly, then the camera needs a little bit of time to click it, result to reduce the blurry image and when the shutter speed is low, the amount of time the shutter stays open is longer and the amount of blurring due to shaking.
+Obviously, if the shutter speed of your smartphone camera is high, means it opens and closes very quickly, then the camera needs a little bit of time to click it, resulting to reduce the blurry image and when the shutter speed is low, the amount of time the shutter stays open is longer and the amount of blurring due to shaking.

-How OIS (Optical Image Stabilization) Works?
+How OIS (Optical Image Stabilization) works?

-Mainly, OIS reimburse your image even of small movement/shake of your hand that gives you an unblurred image.
+Mainly, OIS reimburse your image for even of small movement/shake of your hand that gives you an unblurred image.

 While taking a photo and your hands move a little at the same moment, then OIS counteracts by shifting the lens element to correct for these shakes but OIS can’t do anything if the blur is caused by your subject moving too fast for your exposure to freezing the action; it only works to counter camera shake.